 This recipe for Spicy Sweet and Sour Shrimp is not overly sweet, nor sour, nor spicy, but is a perfect combination of the three.
+The light coating of rice flour or cornstarch gives it a nice crunch, just like in your favorite Chinese restaurant, but without all the fat.
 Simple to prepare, delicious to eat.

 The making of Spicy Sweet and Sour Shrimp